koroeder/QCI-library/docs/Parameter_options.md

   * Units: Energy / Angstrom
   * Example: `SPRING_GRAD_CONV 2.5`
 * `QCIRESET <int>`
   *  How often do we check the interpolation progress and adjust convergence criteria.
-See [Developer Notes](/doc/developer-notes-6jEfGsENqZ#h-interpolation-and-resetting-the-convergence) for more details.
   * Units: None
   * Example:  `QCIRESET 500  `